 Florida Breast and Cervical Cancer Early Detection Program

-Women screened through the program and diagnosed with breast or cervical cancer are referred to the Florida Medicaid Program for eligibility determination.
+Women screened through the program and diagnosed with breast or cervical cancer receive treatment.

 For more information, please call the Florida Breast and Cervical Cancer Early Detection Screen Program at the Florida Department of Health at 800-226-6110.

 Women need their first pap test at the age of 21 regardless of sexual activity.

 Women need a pap test every three to five years after the first test as long as the test results continue to be normal.

 Women 20 years and over should have their breasts checked once a year by a health care professional.